StanfordBDHG/.github/profile/README.md

 For more information, check out our website at [bdh.stanford.edu](https://biodesigndigitalhealth.stanford.edu).

 > [!IMPORTANT]
-> Are you interesed in joining our team?
-Check out our open positions at [bdh.stanford.edu/open-positions](https://bdh.stanford.edu/open-positions)
+> Are you interested in joining our team?
+Check out our open positions at [bdh.stanford.edu/open-positions](https://bdh.stanford.edu/open-positions).

 ![Stanford Byers Center for Biodesign Logo](https://raw.githubusercontent.com/StanfordBDHG/.github/main/assets/biodesign-footer-light.png#gh-light-mode-only)